priyakumar0817/priyakumar0817/README.md

 ## Hi there 👋

-I'm Priya Senthilkumar and this is my GitHub <3
+You will get a job soon.
+The perfect job awaits you.
+Thanks for reading <3 I'm Priya Senthilkumar and this is my GitHub  !
 - 🔭 I’m currently studying leetcode and working on a stock screener project!
 - 🌱 I’m currently learning more about prefix sum range query problems.
 - 🤔 I’m looking for help with creating cool new ideas together!